 September 29, 2021 (Wednesday), 11:30 a.m.-1:00 p.m.
 CDT

 Under-representation of specific student groups among students identified as gifted and talented has been evident for over 50 years, but it over the past five to ten years there has been dramatic growth in the literature addressing this topic.
 Most recently, beginning in summer 2020, equity moved to center stage as the primary consideration for many organizations.
-In this presentation I address how assessment choices and practices can support equity in gifted identification.
+In this presentation I address how assessment choices and practices can support equity, diversity, and inclusion in gifted identification.
 Because identification serves a gatekeeping role and precedes other salient concerns such as program delivery models and student retention, focusing on how this step can become more effective is key to addressing under-representation in gifted programming in the K-12 setting.

 Michael S. Matthews, PhD, is professor and graduate program director at the University of North Carolina at Charlotte.
 He is coeditor of Gifted Child Quarterly and an active member of the SIG—Research on Giftedness, Creativity, and Talent of the American Educational Research Association.